Jordan-Heiman/rSPACE_Modification/example_workflow.md

 Next is an optional argument for a second raster that can be used to filter the provided habitat/probability of use layer for the species of interest.
 This will be set to NULL for this example.
-If a filter map is provided, a cut.off value for the filter map should be added to the Parameter list (named filter.cutoff).
-If no filter cutoff value is provided a default of 0.95 will be used if all values in the filter map are $\le$ 1.
+If a filter map is provided, the filter map must be a raster of 0s and 1s with 1 indicating pixels to include in the simulation.
+A cut off value for the filter map should be added to the Parameter list (named filter.cutoff).
+The filter cutoff refers to the minimum proportion of the pixels within a grid cell that equal 1 in order for it to be sampled.
+If no filter cutoff value is provided a default of 0.95 will be used.

 ``` r
 filter.map <- NULL